Writer's Guidelines

 Review

 Once a manuscript is received, the editors will notify the author.
 The article will then go through an internal review process.
-Since each article is carefully read by all of Security Management's editors, the process can take several weeks.
+Since each article is carefully read by multiple Security Management's editors, the process can take several weeks.
 Once a decision has been reached, the author will again be notified.

 If the manuscript is accepted, a tentative publication date will be given.